 As the company grew rapidly, it diversified to other products:

 In 1905 they even produced a rally car, though that does not seem to have led to commercial car production.

 The X×X calculator was based on the classic Thomas de Colmar machine, the Arithmometer, but included a variant with buttons instead of sliders for inputting numbers.
 The X×X and the SuN were both designed by Bernhard Carl Max Behr, who led the calculator division of the company.
-It seems he left very soon to set up his own calculator business.
+Bernhard Behr had a history in both manufacturing and marketing calculators, as he manufactured the Arithstyle for Henry Goldman in Berlin, made and sold his own chain adders the Greif and the Argos, and sold machines from various other manufacturers.
 He died in 1917.

 The company was able to rebuild after sustaining major damage in the bombing of Dresden in 1945, but then seems to have specialised in typewriters only.
 In 1951 it merged with Clemens Miller AG to become VEB Schreibmaschinenwerk(e) Dresden.
 The "Erika" line of typewriters was made until 1991 after which the company was liquidated.

-I haven't found any adverts specifically for the SuN adder, but there are some ads from the early 1910s for Seidel & Naumann's other products.
-The two older Dutch items are an announcement of the trademarks that S&N is about to use to start selling their "improved Singer" sewing machines in the Netherlands, and a reply notification from Singer's lawyer that they are not allowed to use the Singer name in any way to sell their machines.
+I have found very little specifically for the SuN adder, but there are some ads from the early 1910s for Seidel & Naumann's other products.
+The two older Dutch items are an announcement of the trademarks that S&N is about to start selling their "improved Singer" sewing machines in the Netherlands, and a reply notification from Singer's lawyer that they are not allowed to use the Singer name in any way to sell their machines.